 Note: You can use a traditional margarita glass, a rocks glass, or a highball glass to serve.

-Place ice in your slat-rimmed glasses.
+Place ice in your salt-rimmed glasses.
 Strain the margarita when pouring to remove any stray seeds or pulp from the lime juice.

 You can add a splash of club soda if you like more bubbles in your cocktails.
 Garnish with lime and orange wedges.
 Or even a sprig of mint!